 - Don’t stare into the eyes of animals for a long time.

 Bali Swing is one of the most popular swings in the world.
 It is one of the activities that you don’t want to miss in Bali.
-Go there and get thrilling experience, unforgettable feeling, amazing picturise views and adrenaline rush.
-Get swing on the lush green forest, cliffs, rice fields, waterfall, river valley and other awesome spots.
+Go there and get a thrilling experience, unforgettable feeling, amazing picturise views and adrenaline rush.
+Get a swing on the lush green forest, cliffs, rice fields, waterfall, river valley and other awesome spots.

 Bali swing includes various swings like 10M, 15M, 70M above the ground.
-Apart from the swing, you’ll also get hanging nest, sky bed, butterfly garden, helicopter ride, heart-shaped rock and jungle boat.
+Apart from the swing, you’ll also get a hanging nest, sky bed, butterfly garden, helicopter ride, heart-shaped rock and jungle boat.

 Address: Located 13 KM (30 Min) away from Ubud, Bali swing is easily accessible by car, scooter.
 Jl.
 Dewi Saraswati No.7, Bongkasa Pertiwi, Kec.
 Abiansemal, Kabupaten Badung, Bali 80352